HarshitBK/NLP-Assignment3/README.md

 Number of parameters in fine tuned model of classification SST-2: **1,235,814,400**

-Number of parameters in fine tuned model of classification SQuAD:
+Number of parameters in fine tuned model of classification SQuAD: **1,235,814,400**

-The number of parameters in pre-trained model and fine-tuning model are not same.
+The number of parameters in pre-trained model and fine-tuning model are the same.

 # Answer 6

 **Hugging Face link** - https://huggingface.co/HarshitBK/FineTuneModel-Llama/tree/main

 # Answer 7

+a. **Lower or Higher Scores in the Metrics**

 b. **Understanding from the Number of Parameters Between Pretraining and Fine-Tuning**

 Number of parameters remains the same.
 The model architecture does not change during fine-tuning.